 The process usually takes approximately three months.

 With the help of an agency like Cekindo, you can do it the fastest way possible, smoothly and easily.
 We know that a visa application can be a headache, going here and there, finding out something is missing at the last minute, unclarity about rules, and so on.

 Our advice is to take a lot of time and dive into the pile of requirements and needed documents way before your KITAS/ITAS expires to avoid unnecessary disappointment.
 Also, make sure to check the latest regulations with your agency or the local immigration office as rules might change.

 Like many other visas in Indonesia, to get the KITAP, you need a local sponsor.
 Those married to an Indonesian have their partner to be their sponsor, but retirees have to look elsewhere.
 Cekindo can be your sponsor.
-Fill in the inquiry, and we will get back to you soon.
+Fill in the form below, and we will get back to you soon.